bluepill-rb/bluepill/README.md

 Note that You must define only one application per config when using foreground mode.

-JRuby allows you to run bluepill only in the foreground.
+y allows you to run bluepill only in the foreground.

 ## Links